tmk/tmk_keyboard/tmk_core/doc/keymap.md

     ACTION_LAYER_MODS(2, MOD_LSFT | MOD_LALT)

-You can combine four modifiers at most but cannot use both left and right modifiers at a time, either left or right modiiers only can be allowed.
+You can combine four modifiers at most but cannot use both left and right modifiers at a time, either left or right modifiers only can be allowed.

 ## 4. Tapping